himansudev/HPDebugKit/QUICK_START.md

 2. Update package dependencies
 3. Make sure you're importing both `HPDebugKit` and `SwiftUI`

-### UserDefaults not saving
+### Debug information not showing

 **Solution:**
-1. Check if you're using enum keys correctly
+1. Make sure you're calling the correct methods
+2. Check that the package is properly imported
-2. Verify the value is UserDefaults-compatible
+3. Verify the package is up to date
-3. Check return value of save method

-### File operations failing

-**Solution:**
-1. Check if directory exists before writing
-2. Verify you have write permissions
-3. Check return values for error handling

 ## Next Steps

 1. **Explore the API**: Check out [API Documentation](API_DOCUMENTATION.md)
 2. **Read Examples**: See [README](README.md) for more examples
-3. **Customize Settings**: Extend `HPSettingsView` for your needs
+3. **Integrate Settings**: Add `HPSettingsView` to your app's debug menu
-4. **Add Your Keys**: Extend `HPUserDefaultsKey` with your app's keys
+4. **Future Features**: Watch for Local Server and other upcoming features

 ## Support